TriMet rolling stock: Commuter rail fleet

-The commuter rail line between Beaverton and Wilsonville is operated primarily with trains made up from a fleet of four Colorado Railcar Aero diesel multiple unit railcars.
-TriMet also owns four Budd RDC diesel multiple-unit railcars, of which two have entered service and are used as a backup.
+The commuter rail line between Beaverton and Wilsonville is operated primarily with trains made up from a fleet of four Colorado Railcar Aero diesel multiple unit (DMU) railcars.
+Of these, three are self-propelled and the fourth is an unpowered trailer car with operating cab.
+TriMet also owns four Budd RDC DMU railcars, of which two have entered service and are used as a backup.